-Area Details For governance information related to the Group's sustainability, please refer to the governance section in "Information Disclosures Based on the TCFD Recommendations" on page 62.
-Discussions on natural capital and biodiversity are conducted by the TCFD/TNFD Subcommittee, which operates under the ESG Committee.
-Using the beta version v0.4 of the TNFD framework and the LEAP approach advocated by the TNFD as a reference, we analyze the Group's dependence and impact on natural capital, risks, and opportunities.
-The subcommittee is chaired by the Director, Managing Executive Officer in charge of the Sustainable Management Division.
-Regarding the TNFD themes, we held four subcommittee meetings between April and September 2023.
-The results of this review were deliberated on by the ESG Committee.
-In turn, findings are reported to the Board of Directors, which also supervises the status of Governance Review and Promotion Board of Directors (Chair: Representative ESG Committee Director, President) (Chair: Director and Managing TCFD · TNFD Committee Executive Officer) Risks and opportunities related to natural capital and biodiversity are examined by the Risk TCFD/TNFD Subcommittee, with the findings deliberated on by the ESG Committee.
-The Management details of deliberations are reported to the Board of Directors, which supervises the status of risk management.
+Details Area The Morinaga Group's analysis of risks and opportunities, target setting, and progress monitoring concerning sustainability initiatives is deliberated by the ESG Committee, which is chaired by the Representative Director, President.
+Findings are then reported to the Board of Directors, which also supervises the status of activities.
+Reviews on climate change, natural capital, and biodiversity are conducted by the TCFD/TNFD Subcommittee, which operates under the ESG Committee.
+In line with the recommendations of the TCFD and TNFD, we analyze dependencies and impacts, risks and opportunities, and consider responses.
+The subcommittee is chaired by the Director, Senior Executive Officer in charge of the Sustainable Management Division.
+In FY2023, the subcommittees met four times.
+The results of this review are deliberated by the ESG Committee.
+In turn, findings are reported to the Board of Directors, which also supervises the status of activities.
+Governance Review and Promotion Board of Directors (Chair: Representative ESG Committee Director, President) (Chair: Director and Managing TCFD · TNFD Committee Executive Officer) The Morinaga Group's Total Risk Management Committee, which is chaired by the Representative Director, President, identifies risks, evaluates the severity, reviews countermeasures against these risks, monitors progress, and manages and addresses risks appropriately.
+Climate change and other risks are managed and addressed appropriately as management risks by the same committee.
+In addition, the TCFD/TNFD Risk Subcommittee conducts reviews in line with the TCFD/TNFD recommendations, with the Management results deliberated by the ESG Committee.
+The details of discussions held by both committees are reported to the Board of Directors, which oversees the progress of risk Based on the above, management conducts business operations after carrying out appropriate oversight of company-wide risks.

 - Sustainability Management

 - Sustainability Advisory Board

 - Identifying the Materiality

 - Stakeholder Engagement

 - Contribute to Healthy Lives of People around the World

 - Contribute to "Health of Mind, Body, and Environment"

 - > Corporate Citizenship

 - > Provision of Safe and Reliable Products

 - Diversity and Inclusion of People

 - > Human Resource Development

 - Fostering Organizations that are Diverse and Dynamic

-- Achieving a Healthy and Worker-friendly Workplace Environment
+- Achieving a Healthy and Worker-friendly Workplace

+Environment

 - Achieve Sustainable Value Chains

 - > Promotion of Sustainable Raw Material Procurement

 - > Promotion of CSR Supply Chain Management

-- Reduction of Food Loss and Waste
+- > Reduction of Food Loss and

 - > Promotion of Waste Reduction